 (“Retail Customer”).

-Company is an electric utility that provides standard retail electric power delivery service (“Standard Service”) through its utility distribution and transmission system (the “Delivery System”) to customers pursuant to the standard rate schedules in its Tariff for Retail Delivery Service (the “Tariff”) and offers back-up or redundant electric power delivery service (“Premium Service”) to customers with non-Standard Service requirements pursuant to the Company’s Premium Service rate schedule in its Tariff.
+Company is an electric utility that provides standard retail electric power delivery service (“Standard Service”) through its utility distribution and transmission system (the “Delivery System”) to customers pursuant to the standard rate schedules in its Tariff for Retail Delivery Service (the “Tariff”) and offers back-up or redundant electric power delivery service or requires the installation of equipment and modification or extension of facilities (“Premium Service”) to customers with non-Standard Service requirements or customers that operate certain equipment that may affect the Delivery System pursuant to the Company’s Premium Service rate schedule in its Tariff.

 Retail Customer desires Premium Service at its facility located at